algotrade-research/scalping-strategy/README.md

 Many academic studies and industry reports have explored quantitative trading strategies using technical indicators such as moving averages, ATR, and RSI.
 Prior work shows that dynamic position sizing—where trade sizes adapt to market volatility and signal strength—can improve risk-adjusted returns.

-**Prerequisite Reading:**
-- *Quantitative Trading* by Ernest P. Chan
-- *Algorithmic Trading: Winning Strategies and Their Rationale* by Ernie Chan
-- Research on dynamic risk management and position sizing techniques.

 ---

 ## Trading (Algorithm) Hypotheses

 The core hypothesis of this strategy is that combining technical indicators (ATR, RSI, SMA) and momentum signal in VN30F1M data and VN30 data (since VN30 and VN30F1M is highly correlated) with dynamic position sizing can produce consistent, profitable trading signals.
 By scaling into positions based on volatility and signal strength, and applying robust risk controls (stop-losses, take-profits, partial exits, and trailing stops), the strategy aims to capture market opportunities while limiting downside risk.

-*Step 1 of the Nine-Step: Formulate the hypothesis that adaptive position sizing and risk management yield superior performance compared to fixed sizing methods.*

 ---